Four4Two/fury-mainnet/README.md

 ## Instructions for Fan Club-Owner Validator Participants

-You will be preparing two documents:
+You will be preparing a document:

-1. `gentx.json` a signed transaction with your validator key that will create a validator at genesis with 20000 self-delegated Fury.
+`gentx.json` a signed transaction with your validator key that will create a validator at genesis with 20000 self-delegated Fury.
-2. `account.json` a json file containing the address and amount of FURY tokens you will receive at this address.
-The tokens at this address will be subject to vesting terms based on the contract you signed.

 Once the documents are created, you will place them in a new directory in the `gentx` folder of this repo.
 Choose a unique directory name.